hanesy/machine-learning-challenge/README.md

 3. What is the improvement from hypertuning the model?

 **Answers**
-1. In conclusion, hypertuned rfc (random forest classifer) with standard scaler has the best fit to the data from observing the model score.
+1. In conclusion, hypertuned rfc (random forest classifer) with standard scaler has the best fit to the data from observing the model score (0.91).
 Classification report of this model also has the best precision of outcomes.
 2. There was a difference between using a standard or minmax scaler, but the difference was not very big.
 3. Most models showed improvement from hypertuning.

+See the details in the sections below.

 ### Details for Each Model
 The following sections show the overall scores for hypertuned and non-hypertuned models and precision for outcomes for ONLY hypertuned models.